Our editors pick the products & services we write about. When you buy through our links, we may get a commission. Learn more.

 The MK908P runs diagnostics on all your car’s systems (engine, transmission, ABS, SRS, etc) along with 25 advertised special features.
 Those features include oil reset service, TMPS service, IMMO service, EPB service, SAS service, DPF service, BMS service, and more.
 This automotive diagnostics scanner also records live data and uses AutoVIN technology to access a vehicle’s history.

-advanced ECU Coding and programming that go beyond what most scanners can do.
+One of the unique features of the MK908P is advanced ECU Coding and programming that go beyond what most scanners can do.

 All data can be saved and accessed using the cloud.
 The MK908P works with over 80 brands of US, European and Asian cars.
 Compatible protocols include SAE-J1850 (VPW and PWM), J1939, J1708, ISO 9142-2, ISO 14230-2, ISO 15765-4, K/L-Line, Flashing Code, CAN ISO 11898, Honda Diag-H Protocol, UART Echo Byte Protocol, GM UART, and TP 2.0, TP 1.6.